-Circadian rhythm is the 24 hour cycle biological processes that happen in your body, these cycles are controlled by various environmental ques like light and magnetic fields.
+Your circadian rhythm is the 24 hour cycle of biological processes that happen in your body, these cycles are controlled by various environmental ques like light and magnetic fields.
 The reason this is important is that every gene in your body has a clock gene in front of it that tells it what time it is and when to act, all of these clock genes are controlled by a master clock that is your SCN (suprachiasmatic nucleus).

 Here is an example of a normal circadian rhythm: